Dog Meat Is Being Sold to Unwitting Tourists in Bali

 “Satay chicken, not dog?” an unidentified tourist in the video asks, to which the vendor responds, “No, not dog.”
 The tourist then purchases and consumes the skewer of meat.
 Later, that very same vendor admits to the AA investigator that the meat in question was, indeed, canine.

 The unnamed investigator also documented dogs being beaten to death, hung from trees, and poisoned.
-MUNCHIES has reached out to Animals Australia for additional commentary on the report and video but has not yet received a response.
+But the end goal of AA’s campaign is not investigative journalism, it’s change.

+“Animals Australia is committed to working with Bali’s government to create animal welfare improvements on the island,” AA spokesperson Lisa Zilberpriver told MUNCHIES.
+“The Veterinary Director of our global arm, Animals International, has relocated to Bali temporarily as part of our offer to partner with local authorities and achieve an end to the terrible cruelty and public health risks associated with the dog meat trade.”

 Despite rumors of dog meat being outlawed at the the Yulin Dog Meat Festival this year, Chinese news media outlets are now reporting that the festival will return as usual this coming weekend.